racket/typed-racket/rfcs/0000-ignore-type-info.md

 version of the keyword argument protocol currently under development by @mflatt.

+Note that simply using `ann` is not possible here, both because this property is intended to be used from places (such as `racket/private/kw`) that do not depend on Typed Racket, and because `ann` does not have the needed behavior with respect to propositions.

 # Guide-level explanation

 Any expression with the shape `(#%expression sub)` that has a true